Chris Hedges: Personal life

-Hedges is married to the Canadian actress Eunice Wong.
+Hedges is married to the Canadian actress, writer, and vegan activist Eunice Wong.
 The couple have two children.
 He also has two children from a previous marriage.
-Hedges currently lives in Princeton, New Jersey.
+Hedges lived in Princeton, New Jersey as of December 2014.

-Hedges has post-traumatic stress disorder from his experience reporting in war zones, and was once suicidal as a result of trauma.

 In November 2014, Hedges announced that he and his family had become vegan.
 He compared his decision to a vow of abstinence, adding that it is necessary "to make radical changes to save ourselves from ecological meltdown."
 Hedges authored an introduction to a vegan cookbook in 2015, The Anarchist Cookbook, written by Keith McHenry and Chaz Bufe.
-His wife, Eunice Wong, is a vegan activist and writer.

-Hedges speaks Levantine Arabic, French, and Spanish in addition to his native English.
+Hedges has post-traumatic stress disorder from his experience reporting in war zones.
+Hedges speaks Levantine Arabic, Koine Greek, French, and Spanish in addition to his native English.